 A popular place to worship in Beaumont is the St. Anthony Cathedral Basilica.
 It’s part of the Faith Trail that extends into Port Arthur.

 Restaurants In Beaumont Texas

 A local favorite is Tia Juanita’s.
-Don’t be shy – ask the waiter what they recommended, but I don’t think you’ll be disappointed with any meal here.
-But you may have to ask them to repeat – unless you’re cajun.
+Don’t be shy – ask the waiter what they recommend, but I don’t think you’ll be disappointed with any meal here.
+But you may have to ask them to repeat – unless you’re Cajun.
 Some do have an accent – which is so cool.
 I loved listening to her talk.

 Experience a new side of Texas in Beaumont!
-We could only enjoy a day in this unique Texas city but found so much to do, and more we want to go back to explore.
 Are you looking for additional inspiration?
-See all Beaumont has to offer at Beaumont Visitors Bureau.
+See all Beaumont has to offer at the Beaumont Visitors Bureau.